Preetamcse/SystemMonitor/README.md

 I used interfaces (`IMonitorPlugin`, `ISystemMetricsCollector`) to keep each part of the code separate.
 This means the file logger and API plugin work independently, and adding a new plugin in the future is easy without changing existing code.

-The main challenges were: `PerformanceCounter` in .NET 8 needs to be installed as a separate NuGet package, and `appsettings.json` must have **Copy to Output Directory** set to `Copy Always` - otherwise the app cannot find the config file when running.
+The main challenge was retrieving system health data from the computer.
+This involved finding the right .NET APIs and system interfaces to collect metrics such as CPU usage, memory usage, and disk information accurately and efficiently.